 Download the application packet here.

 Carroll College IRB application forms are designed to be downloaded from the Carroll College website and completed electronically.
 These forms are not designed to be printed and then completed manually, as they do not provide sufficient space for all responses.
 Blank or partially-completed forms may be saved on your computer to complete at a later date.
 Once completed, forms must be printed out by the applicant so that appropriate signatures can be obtained prior to submission.
 See below for submission instructions.
-Questions about application forms should be directed to the IRB Chair, Dr. Jamie Dolan at email@example.com or 406.447.4969.
+Questions about application forms should be directed to the IRB Chair, Dr. Alan Hansen at email@example.com or 406.447.2526.

-For each application for review, submit 1) one hard copy of the complete packet with signatures to Shanni Barry in the Academic Dean's Office, O'Connell Hall and 2) one electronic copy of the complete packet (without signatures, in Microsoft Word) to Shanni Barry at firstname.lastname@example.org.
+For each application for review, submit 1) one hard copy of the complete packet with signatures to Karen Bratlien in the Office of Academic Affairs, O'Connell Hall and 2) one electronic copy of the complete packet (without signatures, in Microsoft Word) to Karen Bralien at firstname.lastname@example.org.
 Proposals that are incomplete or unclear will be returned to the investigator for completion or clarification, thus delaying the review and approval process.